 - Reduce Stress

 If you are tired of being your child’s planner, reminder, and project manager, then it is time for a change.
 Click the button below and sign up for this class.
 Class size is limited to allow plenty of questions and individualized problem solving.
-Class meets: Mondays October 15, 22, 29 and November 5, 2018 at 7:00 pm.
+Class meets: Tuesdays, July 30, August 6, 13, 20 and 27, 2019 at 7:00 pm.

 Before that, I taught in public and private schools for over 18 years.
 I continue to work as an Educational Consultant in the public schools working to help teachers and Deaf students meet the challenges of a fast paced school day.
 This allows me the opportunity to observe different grade levels, subject areas, teaching styles and districts.
 I also consult at IEP and 504 team meetings and create goals for students and provide feedback and strategies for teachers.
 I know what is expected of your teen and can help them meet those challenges.